silencht/SG-SLAM/README.md

 This file is used to start the octomap_server node and configure some parameters.
 You can see what these parameters mean here(http://wiki.ros.org/octomap_server、https://octomap.github.io/)

-Among them, the **param name="resolution"**parameter indicates the voxel resolution of the octomap.
+Among them, the **param name=resolution** parameter indicates the voxel resolution of the octomap.
 The smaller the parameter, the finer the map voxel segmentation and the higher the resolution.
 But the processing time and computational complexity also increase.

 The **occupancy_min_z** and **occupancy_max_z** parameters can selectively pass through the point cloud within the z-axis range.
 If your initial camera view is parallel to the ground, you can also use the occupancy_min_z parameter to do a trick to filter out the ground.
 Similarly, the occupancy_min_z parameter can be used to filter out the top voxels of the house.